-The “Submitted URL blocked by robots.txt” error means that your website’s robots.txt file is blocking Googlebot from crawling the page.
+The “Blocked by robots.txt” error means that your website’s robots.txt file is blocking Googlebot from crawling the page.
 In other words, Google is trying to access the page but is being prevented by the robots.txt file.

 This can happen for a number of reasons, but the most common reason is that the robots.txt file is not configured correctly.
 For example, you may have accidentally blocked Googlebot from accessing the page, or you may have included a disallow directive in your robots.txt file that is preventing Googlebot from crawling the page.

-Luckily, the ‘Submit URL blocked by robots.txt’ error is pretty easy to find.
+Luckily, the ‘Blocked by robots.txt’ error is pretty easy to find.
 You can use either the Google search console or the Index Status report in Rank Math’s Analytics to find this error.

 2.1 Use Google Search Console to Find the Error

-To check if you have this error in your Google Search Console, simply go to the Coverage tab and look for the error under the Error section as shown below:
+To check if you have this error in your Google Search Console, simply go to the Pages and click on the Not indexed section.

-Then, click on the Submitted URL Blocked by robots.txt error as shown below:
+Then, click on the Blocked by robots.txt error as shown below:

 2.2 Use Rank Math’s Analytics to Identify Pages with the Problem